John Hinckley Jr.

-Hinckley was reportedly seeking fame to impress actress Jodie Foster, with whom he had an obsessive fixation.
+Hinckley was reportedly seeking fame to impress actress Jodie Foster, with whom he had a fixation after watching her in Martin Scorsese's 1976 film Taxi Driver.
 He was found not guilty by reason of insanity and remained under institutional psychiatric care for over three decades.
-Public outcry over the verdict led to the Insanity Defense Reform Act of 1984, which altered the rules for consideration of mental illness of defendants in Federal Criminal Court proceedings in the U.S.
+Public outcry over the verdict led state legislatures and Congress to narrow their respective insanity defenses.

 In 2016, a federal judge ruled that Hinckley could be released from psychiatric care as he was no longer considered a threat to himself or others, albeit with many conditions.
 After 2020, a ruling was issued that Hinckley may showcase his artwork, writings, and music publicly under his own name, rather than anonymously as he had in the past.
 Since then, he has maintained a YouTube channel for his music.
 His restrictions were unconditionally lifted in June 2022.

-Early life
+Family and early life

-John Warnock Hinckley Jr. was born in Ardmore, Oklahoma, and moved with his wealthy family to Dallas, Texas at the age of four.
-His father was John Warnock Hinckley (June 6, 1925 – January 29, 2008), founder, chairman, chief executive and president of the Vanderbilt Energy Corporation.
-His mother was Jo Ann Hinckley (née Moore; December 7, 1925 – July 30, 2021).
+John Warnock Hinckley Jr. was born in Ardmore, Oklahoma and moved with his wealthy family to Dallas, Texas at the age of four.
+His father was John Warnock Hinckley Sr. (1925–2008), founder, chairman, chief executive and president of the Vanderbilt Energy Corporation.
+His mother was Jo Ann Hinckley (née Moore; 1925–2021).

+Hinckley's father was a financial supporter of George H.W.
+Bush in the 1980 election campaign.
+Bush was Reagan's biggest rival for the Republican Party's presidential nomination.
+Hinckley's older brother Scott, who became vice president of his father's oil company after graduating from college, was supposed to have dinner at Neil Bush's house the day after the assassination attempt.
+The connection between the two families has occasionally been used for conspiracy theories, for example by Roger Stone.

 Hinckley grew up in University Park, Texas, and attended Highland Park High School in Dallas County.
-After Hinckley graduated from high school in 1974, his family, owners of the Hinckley oil company, moved to Evergreen, Colorado, where the new company headquarters was located.
-He was an off-and-on student at Texas Tech University from 1974 to 1980 but eventually dropped out.
-In 1975, he went to Los Angeles in the hope of becoming a songwriter.
+After Hinckley graduated from high school in 1973, his family, owners of the Hinckley oil company, moved to Evergreen, Colorado, where the new company headquarters was located.
+He was an off-and-on student at Texas Tech University from 1974 to 1980, but eventually dropped out.

+In 1975, Hinckley went to Los Angeles in the hope of becoming a songwriter.
 His efforts were unsuccessful, and he wrote to his parents with tales of misfortune and pleas for money.
-He also spoke of a girlfriend, Lynn Collins, who turned out to be a fabrication.
+He spoke of a girlfriend, Lynn Collins, who turned out to be a fabrication.
 In September 1976, he returned to his parents' home in Evergreen.

 In the late 1970s and early 1980s, Hinckley began purchasing weapons and practicing with them.
 He was prescribed antidepressants and tranquilizers to deal with his emotional problems.